dnth/dnth.github.io/content/blog/talk_rsqrd_applications_edge_ai/index.md

 Edge AI is important because it enables IoT devices, such as cameras and sensors, to process data locally and respond quickly to changing conditions without relying on a constant connection to the cloud.
 This can lead to improved efficiency, security, and privacy, as well as enabling new use cases for AI in areas such as autonomous vehicles and industrial control systems. -->

-In this talk, I discuss importance and applications of Edge AI with Sage Elliot from [Whylabs](https://whylabs.ai/).
+Here's my conversation Sage Elliot from [Whylabs](https://whylabs.ai/).

 <iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/JD0wQK2agSs" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>